startdevx/dx-setup/README.md

 TO DO: Video + explanation of DevX CLI with screenshots.

-This guide walks you through installing and configuring **DevX CLI** on Windows environment.
+This guide walks you through installing and configuring **DevX CLI** on Windows environment within your organization.

 ## 🔥 Prerequisites